cazwazacz/bank-tech-test/README.md

 # Bank tech test

 ### Approach
 To start with, I thought about the main objects I would need for the program.
 I settled with two initially. a) a Bank object, which would handle the balance, deposits, withdrawals and recording the transaction history and b) a Printer object which would handle taking the transaction history and printing it out as a table.
 I thought each account would be represented as a new instance of Bank.
-In terms of error handling, the two I thought I could expect were a) trying to withdraw more money than the current balance and b) trying to make a transaction on a date that was earlier than the last transaction.
+In terms of error handling, the one I thought to expect was the withdrawal of more money than was currently in the bank.

 ### Structure
 I started with the aforementioned two objects and then concluded that the history of transactions warranted its own object.
 Thus, the program has three objects: